samuelomotayo/data-analyst-sam/README.md

 4. AWS CloudTrails for monitoring users' activities across the platform

 **CONCLUSION**
+Unprotected data could create vulnerabilities for an organization whereby unauthorized actors could gain access and tamper with the integrity (information) or even destroy these data, resulting in business disruption.
 AWS CloudTrail and Cloudwatch are used to monitor users' activities and resources across the platform.